Deep841/CodeAlpha_Machine_Learning/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;*credit_score_prediction_test.ipynb: Jupyter Notebook containing the code for testing the model prepared on a sample dataset.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*lgb_model.pkl: Trained model<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*data/: Folder containing the dataset utilized for training and testing the credit score prediction model.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: The train dataset is to be converted from xlsx to csv before using.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: The train dataset is to be converted from xlsx to csv before using.
 It was uploaded as xlsx due to large size.<br>